Last Updated February 2022 by Crystallace

-I’ve shared a bit about why hiring a virtual assistant is beneficial and how to hire a virtual assistant, but what about the virtual assistant contract?
+But what I haven’ talked about is the virtual assistant contract.
 It’s the number one thing every virtual assistant should have.
-Today I’m going to tell you why every virtual assistant should have this virtual assistant contract on hand to edit for new clients.
+Today I’m going to tell you why every virtual assistant should have this virtual assistant contract template on hand to edit for new clients.

 A Virtual Assistant Contract Protects Your Brand